Girls Rock After School Program

 Activities at GRASP:

-- Instrument instruction: At BAGRC, we offer a curriculum that encourages creative exploration with an emphasis on process, not perfection.
+- Instrument instruction: At BAGRC, we offer a curriculum that encourages creative exploration with an emphasis on process.
 Girls learn to compose, arrange, and improvise music on the instrument of their choice: guitar, bass, drums, keyboard, or vocals.
 No musical experience is required and we provide instruments for everyone (but students are welcome to bring their own guitars or basses).
 Tuesdays

-- Band practice: Students form bands with their peers on the first day of GRASP, and work together to collaboratively write an original song.
+- Band practice: Students form bands with their peers during the third week of GRASP, and work together to collaboratively write an original song.
 Each band works with a female mentor (their "band manager") who provides guidance, encouragement and instrument support throughout the songwriting process.
 There is optional instrument instruction available, if students can arrive at 3:00.
 Thursdays

 - Workshops: Students attend workshops during every session of GRASP.
 Workshops are geared toward increasing music skills, self-expression and building confidence, while challenging gender stereotypes and addressing discrimination.
 Workshops at GRASP are catered to each age group and may include Music Herstory, Zine & Comic Making, Screenprinting, Vocal Intensive, Using Pedals to Modify Your Sound, Video-making, Songwriting, How to Book a Show, Breakdancing, Self-Defense, Percussion and more.
 Tuesdays and Thursdays

-- Showcase: Each band performs its original song for an audience of hundreds of adoring friends, family and fans.
+- Showcase: Each band performs its original song for an audience of adoring friends, family and fans.